nspyre-org/nspyre/docs/contributing.rst

 reStructuredText is an easy-to-read, what-you-see-is-what-you-get plaintext markup syntax and parser system.
 It is useful for inline program documentation (such as Python docstrings), for quickly creating simple web pages, and for standalone documents.
 Markdown is another, slightly simpler alternative. reStructuredText is a bit harder to use, but is more powerful and is widely used for Python documentation.

-For documentation, we write in reStructuredText, using Sphinx to generate files and ReadTheDocs for site hosting.

 The reasons for using a markup language is straight-forward:

 * easy to write and maintain (strong semantic markup tools and well-defined markup standards)
 * still makes sense as plain text (easily legible in raw form)
 * renders nicely into HTML (this looks nice, doesn't it?)

-Don’t believe me?
-Then go .rst file for this webpage and see for yourself.
+| Don’t believe me?
+Then go to the .rst file for this webpage and see for yourself.

-For documentation, we write in `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_, using `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to generate files and `ReadTheDocs <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_ for site hosting

-The project uses `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ as the markup language for writing documentation. `Sphinx <https://www.sphinx-doc.org/en/master/>`_ is then used to generate documentation and it is hosted on `ReadTheDocs <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.
+| (The .rst file for this webpage is also an excellent source to get familiar with the markup syntax and as a reference for how to write documentation too.)

+There is a branch ``documentation-deploy`` used specifically for making documentation commits and staging the documentation before adding to ``master``.
+If you are only making documentation edits (anything in `docs/`) or writing docstrings for the api, then make those changes here.
+Otherwise, add the documentation commits along with source code on the branch tracking that issue.
+Whenever a commit is make to this branch, it will trigger a rebuild of the documentation viewable at the unlisted site ``nspyre.readthedocs.io/en/documentation-deploy`` for you to confirm formatting.
+It takes about 60 seconds to build once triggered, so be patient.
+If you make too many commits too quickly, the rebuild may error out (and lots of small commits are bad anyways).
+You can use the revision number (i.e. ``Revision 760a94f0.``) at the bottom of the webpage to confirm the rebuild.and testing fo

 reStructuredText
 ----------------